joehahn/spark-one-off/README.md

         tail -f /mnt/var/log/hadoop/steps/s-*/stdout

-9 User=jupyter owners the Jupyter session that is running inside a screen session on the datasci instance.
+9 User=jupyter owns the Jupyter session that is running inside a screen session on the datasci instance.
 Use the EC2 console to get that machine's public IP and then browse